gpstar81/GPStar-proton-pack/NFILTER.md

 In the photos below, my red wire is GROUND, middle yellow wire is the OUT signal wire, and the outer yellow wire is 5V out. (cyclotron lid LED I wire into to connect to the NeoPixel jewel)
 Note that the lid can be pressed fit back together and stay in place, no glue required as the N-Filter keeps/holds it together.

+**If you replace the cyclotron LEDs with for example a NeoPixel ring, you can chain the N-Filter NeoPixel jewel from that.**

 ![](images/NFilterAttachment.jpg)

 ![](images/CyclotronLid.jpg)